Job Openings

 • Complies with all security and safety procedures as established by the Conservancy and its security team.

-• Assists with e-commerce orders and ensures that proper packaging is being followed to prevent damage in accordance with procedures established through our carriers such as FedEx, UPS and USPS.
+• Processes in house shipping requests in a timely manner ensuring proper packaging to prevent damage in accordance with procedures established by our carriers such as FedEx, UPS, and USPS.

-• Assists in processing e-commerce orders through Siriusware/Accesso in order to accurately reconcile inventory and financial/payment balances.
+• Processes e-commerce orders through Lightspeed point-of-sale system in order to accurately reconcile inventory and financial/payment balances.

 • Incorporates WPC’s constituent-focused customer service values in work habits and interaction with others.